-Polish roads to freedom and everyday’s life behind the Iron Curtain.
+Polish roads to freedom and everyday life behind the Iron Curtain.

-Poland in communist times (1945-1989) might be something that you are quite familiar with: maybe you?ve lived in that times, you exchanged letters with your relatives, you know stories told in your family by the older generation, for sure most of you witnessed what TV showed about the John Paul II travels to Poland in 1979, 1983, 1987.
-You remember the creation of Solidarity movement, Lech Wałęsa and the Round Table Agreement and first free elections.
+Poland in communist times (1945-1989) might be something that you are quite familiar with: maybe you’ve lived in that times, you exchanged letters with your relatives, you know stories told in your family by the older generation, for sure most of you witnessed what TV showed about the John Paul II travels to Poland in 1979, 1983, 1987.
+You remember the creation of the Solidarity movement, Lech Wałęsa, and the Round Table Agreement and the first free elections.

 You have probably followed those events with bated breath and felt a strong bond with this land of your roots You might watch movies, historical documentaries and read books about and from communist times.

 But what was the real, everyday life behind the Iron Curtain?
 How the big politics and economy affected the daily struggle?
 What was the role of the Catholic Church in that time?
 What has changed after 1989 and what impact this long period in our history had on Poland and Polish people today?